jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (ii) the Commissioner may give an approved credit reporting agency information in relation to the taxpayer and any amount of reportable unpaid tax under this clause; and
   (c) the Commissioner has formally notified the taxpayer under subclause (3)﻿(b) twice in the year before the notice in paragraph (b) of this subclause, but did not communicate information relating to the taxpayer under subclause (5) or (6) in the year, because the taxpayer partially paid the total relevant amount of reportable unpaid tax; and
   (d) the Commissioner has made reasonable efforts to recover an amount of reportable unpaid tax from the taxpayer before the day on which the taxpayer is formally notified under paragraph (b) of this subclause.
+(4B) When the Commissioner has communicated information under subclause (5) about a taxpayer and an amount of reportable unpaid tax to which subclause (3) or (4) applied (the original RUT) and the taxpayer subsequently has 1 or more additional amounts of reportable unpaid tax, subclause (5) also applies to those additional amounts of reportable unpaid tax.
+(4C) Subclause (4B) does not apply to an additional amount of reportable unpaid tax if the taxpayer has repaid in full the original RUT and any amounts of reportable unpaid tax to which subclause (4B) has previously been applied.
 (5) The Commissioner may communicate to an approved credit reporting agency information relating to the taxpayer and any amount of reportable unpaid tax for the purposes of—
   (a) enabling the approved credit reporting agency to include information in the taxpayer’s credit report; and (b) evidencing and maintaining the accuracy of the credit report in relation to the information.